Letractively/uliweb/trunk/apps/Documents/files/extending.rst

 .. contents::
 .. sectnum::

-Every framework can't provide everything what you want, so the extending ability is very important, and Uliweb also provided such probabilty.
+It is very hard to anticiopate all your needs, that is why Uliweb strives to provide a lot of flexibility and extensibility.

 Plugin System
 ---------------

-Uliweb provides a simple plugin system.
-When running at some important points, Uliweb will invoke special function to invoke plugin functions.
-So plugin system of Uliweb consists with three components: invoking point, plugin collection system, plugin process functions.
+Uliweb provides a simple plugin system that consists of three components: plugin Invocation points, the plugin collection system and the plugin processing functions.

-**Invoking point** will invoke all matched plugin functions, and each invoking point may have several pluging functions at a time.
-And these functions could have priority attribute, so before executing these functions, they will be sorted according the priority value.
-There are two kinds of invoking way, one it ``call``, this way will invoking plugin functions one by one, you can't stop it at the middle of execution, and it'll return nothing;
-and the other is ``exec``, this way will invoking plugin functions also one by one, but if any function return a value is not ``None``, the execution will stop and the value will be returned.
-So you can choice the suitable way fits your needs.
+Each **Invocation point** will invoke all matching plugin functions, and each invoking point may have several matching plugins functions at a time.
+These functions can also be assigned execution priority attributes, this ensures that they will be sorted an executed according to a defined.
+There are two was that plugins are called when they encounter an invocation point, the first is the ``call`` method, this method invokes plugin functions one after the other, the process cannot be stopped in mid-execution, and it does not have a return value.
+The other method is called ``exec``, this method invokes plugin functions also one after the other, but with a difference, , if any function returns a value other thann ``None``, the execution will stop and the value will be returned.
+So you can choose the suitable method that fits your needs.

-A invoking point is not only used for invoking plugin functions, it's also defined the arguments used in this invoking point, for example, here is a invoking point:
+You can also define the arguments used in this invoking point, for example:

 .. code:: python

     callplugin(self, 'startup_installed')

-All invoking points are just functions, the first arugment of it must be the sender object, and you can also use other arguments.
+All invoking points are just functions, the first argument must be the sender object, and you can also use other arguments.
 And there is a special argument ``signal``, is can be just simple type, for example, ``None``, or a string.
 If the invoking point set this argument, plugin function can match it or just skip it, it depends on how do you define your plugin function, will see it below.

-There are four kind of function:
+There are four kinds of function:

 * callplugin Can't be interrupted and will return nothing, can be executed many times
 * callplugin_once Just like above, but can only be executed once